Strengths and weaknesses of 5 possible Biden running mates

 2. Stacey Abrams

-Regarded as a rising star in the party, Abrams' presence on the ticket, political strategists told NBC News, could electrify voter turnout in Georgia, which could help put either of the state's U.S. Senate seats in play (there are elections for both this fall).
+Abrams is regarded as a rising star in the party, and her presence on the ticket, political strategists told NBC News, could electrify voter turnout in Georgia, which could help put either of the state's Senate seats in play (there are elections for both this fall).

 And at 46, she would create important generational balance on the ticket and might even help Biden draw in younger Democratic voters — many of whom have opted for Bernie Sanders during the primaries.

-But Abrams is also likely to face concerns for not being qualified to step in if Biden became unable to carry out his duties as commander in chief.
+But Abrams is also likely to face concerns over not being qualified to step in if Biden became unable to carry out his duties as commander in chief.

-Abrams, the former minority leader of the Georgia state House who narrowly lost her bid for the state's governorship in 2018 amid widespread claims of voter suppression, was the other top contender in the She the People internal poll — and the personal preference of the group's leader.
+Abrams, the former minority leader of the Georgia state House, who narrowly lost her bid for governor in 2018 amid widespread claims of voter suppression, was the other top contender in the She the People internal poll — and the personal preference of the group's leader.

 "On a personal note, I believe the most qualified candidate for VP is the country is a progressive woman of color: Stacey Abrams," said Aimee Allison, the founder and president of She the People.

-Note: CORRECTION (March 16, 2020, 8:50 p.m.
-ET): An earlier version of this article misstated the party to which Rep. Val Demings of Florida belongs.
-She is a Democrat, not a Republican.